-Susan is the Chief Operating Officer of Cohen-Esrey, LLC.
-In this position, she also acts as Strategic Planning and Implementation Director; Chief Organizational and Personnel Development Officer; and Director of Human Resources.
+Susan is the Chief Culture Officer of Cohen-Esrey, LLC.
+In this position, she also acts as Strategy Development and Implementation Officer and Organizational and Personnel Development Officer.

 Susan served 24 years as an Air Force officer, achieving early promotion to the rank of Colonel, and retired from active military service at the Pentagon.
 She stayed on in Washington, DC as a consultant for the Department of Defense (DOD) and defense contractors immediately after the events of 9/11.
 She later became the Director of Organizational Development for HearthStone Homes, Inc., a large residential home building company and then founded and led the HearthStone Global Foundation.
 There, she initiated international projects, including efforts to promote communication and cooperation between the Israelis and Palestinians.
 Before joining Cohen-Esrey, she founded and led Global Future Unlimited, an innovative consultancy focused on organizational and personal transformation for corporate and non-profit clients across the US.